bevyengine/bevy-website/content/news/2026-01-13-bevy-0.18/index.md

 However, Bevy as a game engine needs its _own_ camera controllers: allowing users to quickly and easily explore scenes during development (rather than gameplay).

-To that end, we've created [`bevy_camera_controller`]: giving us a place to store, share and refine the camera controllers that we need for easy development, and yes, an eventual Bevy Editor.
+To that end, we've created [`bevy_camera_controller`]: giving us a place to store, share, and refine the camera controllers that we need for easy development, and yes, an eventual Bevy Editor.
 We're kicking it off with a couple of camera controllers, detailed below.
+These are unlikely to be useful for _normal_ game logic, but they are great for debugging and building tooling.
+Their code can also be copied and used as a baseline for game-specific camera logic!

 [`bevy_camera_controller`]: https://docs.rs/bevy/0.18.0/bevy/camera_controller/index.html